Canonical Bayesian Linear System Identification: Numerical experiments

-\paragraph{Priors} Default prior distributions for model parameters are specified as follows; any deviations for particular experiments will be detailed in their respective subsections.
+\paragraph{Prior distributions} Default prior distributions for model parameters are specified as follows; any deviations for particular experiments will be detailed in their respective subsections.
 For parameters in the standard state-space form $\Theta_s$, all coefficients are assigned independent standard normal priors.
-For parameters in canonical forms $\Theta_c$, the state dynamics matrix $A$ is assigned a uniform stable prior (as discussed in \Cref{lemma:uniform_prior_2d}).
+For parameters in canonical forms $\Theta_c$, the state matrix $A$ is assigned a uniform stable prior (as discussed in \Cref{lemma:uniform_prior_2d}).
 Coefficients in the input matrix $B$ and output matrix $C$ are assigned independent standard normal priors.

-\paragraph{Algorithmic implementation} Posterior distributions are sampled using several state-of-the-art tools, especially NUTS \cite{hoffman2011nouturnsampleradaptivelysetting} via \texttt{BlackJAX} \cite{cabezas2024blackjaxcomposablebayesianinference} and \texttt{JAX} \cite{lin2024automaticfunctionaldifferentiationjax} for automatic differentiation of the log-posterior.
+\paragraph{Algorithmic implementation} Posterior distributions are sampled using state-of-the-art algorithms and tools for Markov chain Monte Carlo (MCMC), specifically NUTS \cite{hoffman2011nouturnsampleradaptivelysetting} via \texttt{BlackJAX} \cite{cabezas2024blackjaxcomposablebayesianinference}, and \texttt{JAX} \cite{lin2024automaticfunctionaldifferentiationjax} for automatic differentiation of the log-posterior.
+The NUTS step size \(\varepsilon\) and mass matrix \(M\) are tuned during warm-up via window adaptation as introduced in Stan's manual \cite{stan-manual}.
 The log-likelihood \(p(y_{[T]} \mid \mathcal{L}_{\Theta}, u_{[T]})\) is computed using a Kalman filter; a deterministic implementation is used for $\sigma_\Sigma=0$.
-NUTS step size \(\varepsilon\) and mass matrix \(M\) are tuned during warm-up via window adaptation as introduced in Stan's manual \cite{stan-manual}.
 A small nugget (\(10^{-12}\)) ensures covariance stability in the Kalman filter.
-We generate four chains, each with a sample trajectory of $20\,000$ steps and a warm-up period (with window adaptation) of $5\, 000$ steps.
+For each posterior, we generate four MCMC chains, each with a sample trajectory of $20\,000$ steps and a warm-up period (with window adaptation) of $5\, 000$ steps.
 Convergence is monitored using effective sample size (ESS) and the Gelman--Rubin statistic \(\hat{R}\).
+The experiments were run on a server equipped with an Intel Xeon Platinum 8260 CPU.

-\paragraph{Parameter estimation} The posterior samples $\{\Theta^{(i)}\}_{i=1}^N$ allow for the estimation of any quantity of interest $Q=f(\Theta)$ that is a function of the model parameters.
-We consider two main point estimates.
-The first is the posterior mean estimate (PME), which is the empirical expectation of the quantity over the posterior distribution:
+\paragraph{Parameter estimates} MCMC samples $\{\Theta^{(i)}\}_{i=1}^N$ from the posterior allow for the estimation of any quantity of interest $Q=f(\Theta; u_{[T]})$ that is a function of the model parameters and possibly the control sequence.
+We consider two main point estimators of such QoIs.
+First is the posterior mean estimate (PME), which is approximated by empirical expectation of the quantity over the posterior distribution: